missystar/Went/Anonymous-Donations.md

 # THANK YOU FOR DONATING!

-This is our official guide on how to make a fully anonymous donation to support development of AIMSICD.
+Our official guide on how to make a fully anonymous donation to support development of AIMSICD.

 ---